 Net position includes all assets of the VI, except for fiduciary funds held for the benefit of others.
-It is measured as the difference between total assets, including capital assets, and deferred outflows, netted against liabilities, including longterm debt, and deferred inflows.
+It is measured as the difference between total assets, including capital assets, and deferred outflows, netted against liabilities, including long-term debt, and deferred inflows.

-For the year ended September 30, 2017, total net position decreased by \$747.4 million or 20% from the prior year, leaving a total net position (deficit) of approximately \$(4.5) billion at year end.
-This significant decrease in the total net position (deficit) was primarily due to a drop in revenue of \$339 million from the prior year, the impact of the 2017 hurricane impairment losses of \$227.3 million and increases in other expenses.
+For the year ended September 30, 2018, total net position decreased by \$68.3 million or 1.4% from the prior year, leaving a total net position (deficit) of approximately \$(4.9) billion at year end.
+This decrease in the total net position (deficit) was primarily due to expenses exceeding revenues in the current year.